ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 but some have also taken on the challenge of becoming reviewers in our software peer-review community.

-Multilingualism plays an important role in the Champions Program, as part of their outreach activity, this year we have events and workshops in [Turkish](/events/rsr-learn-and-use/), [Spanish](https://www.youtube.com/watch?v=YYfyBrQhMQc), [Portuguese](https://www.eventbrite.cl/e/traducao-hackathon-traslaton-ropensci-tickets-1045507530167),
+Multilingualism plays an important role in the Champions Program, and this year, as part of their outreach activity, Champions put on events and workshops in [Turkish](/events/rsr-learn-and-use/), [Spanish](https://www.youtube.com/watch?v=YYfyBrQhMQc), [Portuguese](https://www.eventbrite.cl/e/traducao-hackathon-traslaton-ropensci-tickets-1045507530167),